Hepatitis C (cont.)

-- What is the usual progression of chronic hepatitis C infection?
+- What is the contagious period for hepatitis C?

 - Who is at high risk and should be tested for hepatitis C infection?

-- What are the goals of therapy for hepatitis C infection?
+- What are the treatment guidelines for hepatitis C?

-- What are the side effects of treatment for hepatitis C infection?
+- What are the side effects of treatments for hepatitis C infection?

 - Find a local Gastroenterologist in your town

-'Hepatitis' means inflammation of the liver.
-HCV is one of several viruses that can cause hepatitis.
+Hepatitis means inflammation of the liver.
+Hepatitis C is one of several viruses that can cause hepatitis.
 It is unrelated to the other common hepatitis viruses (for example, hepatitis A or hepatitis B).
-HCV is a member of the Flaviviridae family of viruses.
-Other members of this family of viruses include those that cause yellow fever and dengue.
+Hepatitis C is a member of the Flaviviridae family of viruses.
+Other members of this family of viruses include those that cause yellow fever and dengue fever.